Astros vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jeremy Pena and the Houston Astros hit the field on Saturday at Minute Maid Park against Zack Wheeler, who is starting for the Philadelphia Phillies.
-First pitch is at 5:10 PM ET.
+Bailey Falter will take the mound for the Philadelphia Phillies in the final of a three-game series against the Houston Astros and Jeremy Pena on Sunday at 7:10 PM ET.

-The Phillies have been listed as +105 moneyline underdogs in this matchup with the Astros (-125).
-The over/under is 7.5 runs for this matchup.
+The Astros are listed as -150 moneyline favorites for this matchup with the Phillies (+125).
+A 9-run over/under has been set in the matchup.

 Rep your team with officially licensed Astrosgear!
 Head to Fanatics to find jerseys, shirts, and much more.